AndrewRook/ptplot/README.md

   * Support for faceting?
   * Support for splitting color/size/etc by column or expression (maybe depends on the plot?)
 * Animations
   * Automatically convert static plot to animation by specifying frame/timestamp column
+  * Sort data by frame/timestamp column, set indices for faster plot rendering as needed

 # ptplot
 `ptplot` makes it easy to turn player-tracking data into beautiful,